Benni McCarthy: Former Manchester United Coach Explains How to Fix Kaizer Chiefs' Problem

 Cedric Kaze responds to former Kaizer Chiefs coach and hints at leaving the club

-McCarthy, however, disagrees with that assessment.
-He insists the players possess enough ability, but believes both the club’s leadership and technical staff must take greater responsibility.
+McCarthy, who has been constantly linked with the club alongside Pitso Mosimane, however, disagrees with the assessment from fans and pundits.
+The UEFA Champions League winner insists the players possess enough ability, but believes both the club’s leadership and technical staff must take greater responsibility.

-Speaking on SuperSport, McCarthy emphasized that success requires alignment throughout the club.
+Speaking on SuperSport, McCarthy emphasised that success requires alignment throughout the club.

 Read also